Discover Sicily : Current issues

 The gangrene of the mafia

-Palermo is relegated to the bottom of the ranking of Italian cities in terms of production level, but at the same time in the top ranks in terms of consumption...
+Palermo is relegated to the bottom of the league table of Italian cities when it comes to production levels, but at the same time to the top when it comes to consumption...
 But where does the money come from?
 The mafia is the main issue facing Sicily.
 It is estimated that the "Octopus" controls 80% of the island's economy.
-The supreme irony is that the mafia, which is the greatest economic force in Sicily, is also the essential brake on outside investment.
-It is indeed Sicilian in origin.
-Here they are called the Onorata Società.
-Originally, the mafiosi were Robin Hoods who stole from the rich to give to the poor in popular imagery.
-Only a few figures, such as Salvatore Giuliano, who is not considered mafioso by those who defend him, have done a service to the mafia image for a while by their resistance to the invader during the war.
-It is only with the passing of time that the mafia has become a real secret society, with the implacable omertà (the law of silence that condemns to death, with a stone in the mouth, the one who transgresses it), and a multinational organization.
-Today, the mafia is more financial than criminal, and acts in parallel to the State.
-Every district, town and city is jointly managed by the State and the Mafia.
+The supreme irony is that the mafia, Sicily's greatest economic force, is also the essential brake on outside investment.
+It is Sicilian in origin.
+Here, it's called the Onorata Società.
+In popular imagery, mafiosi were originally Robin Hoods who stole from the rich to give to the poor.
+Only a few figures, such as Salvatore Giuliano - who, incidentally, is not considered a mafioso by those who defend him - served the mafia image for a time by resisting the invaders during the war.
+It was only with the passage of time that the Mafia developed into a veritable secret society, with the implacable omertà (the law of silence that condemns to death, with a stone in the mouth, anyone who transgresses it), and a multinational organization.
+Today, the mafia is more financial than criminal, and operates in parallel with the state.
+Every district, town and city is run jointly by the state and the mafia.

-The anti-mafia fight for 15 years.
-Associated in people's minds with drug trafficking and murders, it is understandable that the association made by outsiders between the island and the secret society is painful for its inhabitants.
+Fighting the mafia for 20 years.
+Associated in people's minds with drug trafficking and murder, it's understandable that outsiders associate the island with a secret society, and this is painful for its inhabitants.
 Anti-mafia campaigns were launched in 2004.
-Palermo launched a poster campaign denouncing the payment of the pizzo (mafia tax).
-A sticker "addiopizzo" (goodbye to the mafia tax) was posted all over the streets.
+Palermo launched a poster campaign denouncing the payment of pizzo (mafia tax).
+An " addiopizzo " sticker (farewell to the mafia tax) was put up all over the streets.
 This stance has sparked a dialogue in a society that had previously been subject to omerta.
-The Comitato Addiopizzo is now present in the main cities of the island and gathers more than 700 merchants who are not afraid to publicly display their point of view (more information on www.addiopizzo.org).
-Also in 2004, one of the great mafia leaders, Provenzano, who had been on the run for 43 years, was finally arrested 3 km from Corleone, his native village.
+Today, the Comitato Addiopizzo is present in the island's main towns, bringing together over 700 shopkeepers who are not afraid to publicly state their point of view (more information at www.addiopizzo.org).
+Also in 2004, Provenzano, one of the mafia's leading figures, on the run for 43 years, was finally arrested 3 km from Corleone, his home village.
 In 2008, the Cosa Nostra lost many of its members, with the arrest of Lo Piccolo, father and son.
-Another member, Giuseppe Coluccio, a drug and arms baron, was extradited from Canada where he had been arrested to be incarcerated in Italy.
-In 2015, a new wave of arrests: 11 members of Cosa Nostra close to Matteo Messina Denaro, the current head of the organization on the run since 1993, were arrested.
-In 2016, the journalist Pino Maniaci, spokesman for anti-mafia associations, was finally convicted of extortion and banned from Sicily, because for years the man had been playing both sides.
+Another member, Giuseppe Coluccio, a drug and arms baron, was extradited from Canada, where he had been arrested, to be incarcerated in Italy.
+In 2015, a new wave of arrests: 11 Cosa Nostra members close to Matteo Messina Denaro, current head of the organization on the run since 1993, were arrested.
+In 2016, journalist Pino Maniaci, a spokesman for anti-mafia associations, was finally convicted of extortion and banned from entering Sicily, as for years he had allegedly been playing both sides.